-Changes in the household can also confuse your cat and lead them to spray to mark their territory, so make sure that if you move the house around or move to a new location you are keeping all the items your cat has left its scent on so that they have a familiar scent with them, such as their bedding, toys, blankets, and other essential items.
+Changes in the household can also confuse your cat and lead them to spray to mark their territory, so make sure that if you move the house around or move to a new location that you are keeping all the items your cat has left their scent on so that they have a familiar smell with them, such as their bedding, toys, blankets, and other essential items.

 6. Spay or Neuter Your Cat

 Both male and female cats will spray to show other cats that they are ready to mate.
 This is a sexual behavior with cat communication; however, it seems to be more frequent in male cats rather than females.
 This can be solved by taking your cat to a veterinarian for a spay or neuter, which will also help prevent your cat from becoming pregnant or making other cats pregnant.
 This is important with so many cats up for adoption that need homes.

 7. Use Repellent Methods